 Ever on the lookout to find ways to serve the community during this crisis, I created the only “Queens Pet Pantry” in collaboration with the Mayor’s Office of Animal Welfare, ASPCA, Humane Society of New York, New York Department of Parks & Recreation and the Latin American Intercultural Alliance, brining pet supplies to residents in Queens affected by COVID-19.

-In November, I sponsored a “Food for the Soul” event.
+I sponsored a “Food for the Soul” event.
 A pop-up presentation with NYCNext, New York Department of Parks & Recreation, NYC Precinct 100 Community Affairs, the Rockaway Black Surfing Association, and Latin American Intercultural Alliance.
 We had a Salvation Army music group and Jazz group performing for the public, while the Rockaway Black Surfing Association conducted a clothing drive.
 Finally, an artist created a group heart wreath out of flowers which was then carried out to sea in honor of victims and survivors of COVID-19.

 At the end of the ceremony, as the sun began to set, I saw some of the flowers floating back to shore.
 And I thought “This is who we are.
 We suffer through rough seas, but little by little, we come back”.